tagoWorks/ascendara/README.md

 # Building the app from source [(view wiki)](https://github.com/tagoWorks/ascendara/wiki/Running-as-a-Developer)
-### Make sure you have all the dpendencies required to build the app from source.
+### Make sure you have all the dependencies required to build the app from source.
 [View requirements here](https://github.com/tagoWorks/ascendara/wiki/Running-as-a-Developer#install-the-prerequisites-onto-your-computer)

 1. Clone the repository
     ```sh